NGRThomson/StatNLP/README.md

 Code for the final assignment in the UCL module SNLP.

 This assignment achieved a grade of 90% on the topic of story understanding.
 The task involved rearrange a series of 5 sentences in order to form a story.
-We achieved a final mark of 85% in this assignment.

 Subjects covered:
 * Regex Tokenisation